Putin says Ukraine's future in doubt as cease-fires collapse

 Previous meetings were held in Belarus and led to the failed cease-fire agreement to create humanitarian corridors for the evacuation of children, women and older people from besieged cities, where pharmacies have run bare, hundreds of thousands face food and water shortages, and the injured have been succumbing to their wounds.

-In comments carried on Ukrainian television, Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city when shelling began Saturday.
+In comments carried on Ukrainian television, Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city of 430,000 when shelling began and the evacuation was stopped, and the attack escalated later in the day.

-“We value the life of every inhabitant of Mariupol and we cannot risk it, so we stopped the evacuation,” he said.
+“The city is in a very, very difficult state of siege,” Boychenko told Ukrainian TV.
+“Relentless shelling of residential blocks is ongoing, airplanes have been dropping bombs on residential areas.
+The Russian occupants are using heavy artillery, including Grad multiple rocket launchers.”

+Russia has made significant advances in the south, seeking to cut off Ukraine’s access to the sea.
+Capturing Mariupol could allow Russia to establish a land corridor to Crimea, which it annexed in 2014.

 The West has broadly backed Ukraine, offering aid and weapons and slapping Russia with vast sanctions.
 But the fight itself has been left to Ukrainians, who have expressed a mixture of courageous resolve and despondency.

-Russian troops advanced Saturday on a third nuclear power plant, having already taken control of two of the four operating in the country.
-Ukrainian President Volodymyr Zelenskyy pleaded with American lawmakers for additional help even as he insisted the enemy was being defeated.
+Russian troops advanced on a third nuclear power plant, having already taken control of one of the four operating in the country and the closed plant in Chernobyl, Zelenskyy told U.S. lawmakers.

-“We’re inflicting losses on the occupants they could not see in their worst nightmare,” the Ukrainian leader said.
+Zelenskyy pleaded with the lawmakers for additional help, specifically fighter planes to help secure the skies over Ukraine, even as he insisted Russia was being defeated.

 Russian troops took control of the southern port city of Kherson this week.
 Although they have encircled Kharkiv, Mykolaiv, Chernihiv and Sumy, Ukrainian forces have managed to keep control of key cities in central and southeastern Ukraine, Zelenskyy said Saturday.